 “I come from a huge family and my grandparents are still living so I want to stay close and be here for them,” LeGrande said.
 “That’s pretty typical of students from this area, I think.
 Wanting to take care of your own.”

 In this way, LeGrande exemplifies LSUHS’s reasoning in seeking state investment in the new 155,000-square-foot Center for Medical Education and Emerging Viral Threats.
-LSUHS received $18.7 million in additional support toward completion of the center from the Louisiana legislature last year, as well as $2.1 million to expand and modernize its Gross Anatomy Lab with at least 50 dissection stations, pathology cameras and state-of-the-art ventilation.
+LSUHS received $18.7 million toward completion of the center from the Louisiana Legislature last year, as well as $2.1 million to expand and modernize its Gross Anatomy Lab.

 “We create our own workforce here in northwest Louisiana—we train, educate and grow our own excellence for this region and for our state,” said LSUHS Vice Chancellor of External Affairs and Chief of Staff Markey Pierre.